 Barefoot Conservation relies heavily on the relationship between us, the local community and the government of the host country our projects are based in.
 We are merely guests in their county and, as such, all expedition volunteers and staff must act accordingly.
 When you join a Barefoot expedition you become part of the larger Barefoot community.
 You are the face of Barefoot Conservation and hence you must be aware of and respect all local cultures and customs.

-All expedition personnel are briefed by the EL & CM on arrival, regarding the local cultures and customs you need to be aware of and respect while on the expedition.
+All expedition volunteers/staff are briefed by the EL & CM on arrival, regarding the local cultures and customs you need to be aware of and respect while on the expedition.
 We also recommend you brush up on Indonesian/West Papua local cultures and customs before your expedition.
 Specific country travel guides or internet searches are a good way to do this.

 Over the course of a Barefoot Conservation expedition volunteers will require funds for in-transit expenses and personal expenditure, such as bar refreshments, luxury items from the capital etc. A budget of approx. £185 to cover in-transit expenses to/from the expedition base, and a budget of approx £150 per month for personal expenditure during the course of your expedition is usually adequate.
 A rough guide to help you plan personal expenditure whilst in-transit to/from the expedition and during the course of their expedition is given below: